-In some cases, you can use the nook as a dining area or home office.
+Sometimes, you can use the nook as a dining area or home office.
 Still, people commonly use it as a sleeping nook, and you can convert larger alcove studios into one-bedroom apartments by putting up a wall.
 This is what makes them so desirable.

 They also cost less than a whole one-bedroom apartment since they’re technically just a studio.
 In downtown Manhattan, a condo studio costs 500 to 600k, and a 1-bedroom ranges from 800k to 1mm.
 Therefore an alcove studio would be in the middle.
 For coops, it’s about 25% less.

 To create a legal bedroom in NYC, the room must be a minimum of 8 feet x 8 feet.
-This means at least 64 square feet of living space.
-So if the alcove were at least that big, then the developers who built it would’ve likely just walled it off and made the apartment a one-bedroom unit to get the maximum value out of it.
+This definition means at least 64 square feet of living space.
+If the alcove were at least that big, then the developers who built it would’ve likely just walled it off and made the apartment a one-bedroom unit to get the maximum value out of it.